You’ve found a flat you love. It’s bright, it’s airy, it’s close to your friends. And that kitchen!

 But there's a snag.
 The estate agent has let slip that the flat has a short lease, with 90 years or fewer remaining.

-Sadly, our team doesn’t have capacity to speak with everyone on the phone – but we’ve written a very detailed article to help the best we can.
+Our team doesn’t have capacity to offer advice on the phone to buyers of flats – but we’ve written a very detailed article to help the best we can.

 The article below is designed to help you formulate a plan:

 - Step 1: Work out the current length of the lease